In the US: Sundays, 10pm, FX

-In the UK: Acquired by E4.
-To air 2014
+In the UK: Acquired by Watch to air this autumn

 Here’s a trailer.